 here is a bit of a learning curve, but for those with constantly irritated skin it might be worth trying such a product, especially as the first layer or product that touches the skin.

-If you have tried a variety of skincare products and are not able to get your skin to feel comfortably hydrated, or feel like your skin is irritated, it might be worth trying an emulsifier-free gel or cream as the first layer on your skin.
+If you have tried a variety of skincare products and are not able to get your skin to feel comfortably hydrated, or feel like your skin is irritated, it might be worth trying an emulsifier-free serum as the first layer on your skin.

 Follow this up with a drop or two of a high-quality face oil in the areas that need it, and your skin should feel comfortably hydrated all day.
 You will start to notice an improvement in the tone and texture within a month.